pepstock-org/Charba-Wiki/docs/extensions/Annotation.md

 **Charba** provides out of the box the feature to enable [Annotation](https://github.com/chartjs/chartjs-plugin-annotation) which can add annotations on a chart instance.

-It can draw lines, boxes, points and ellipses on the chart area.
+It can draw lines, boxes, points, labels, polygons and ellipses on the chart area.

 The annotation plugin work with line, bar, scatter and bubble charts that use linear, logarithmic, time or category scales.